pkcwong/react-redux-pitch/PITCHME.md

 The *store* is the object that brings reducers together.

+- only ONE single store in an app
 - holds the application state
 - allows access to state via ```getState()```
 - allows state to be updated via ```dispatch(action)```